Quinn2017/Skill-Bill-and-Teds/README.md

 # Skill-Bill-and-Teds
-A nostalgic return to the 80s classic 'Bill and Ted'.
+A nostalgic return to the 80s classic 'Bill and Ted' for Mycroft.

 ## Synopsis:
-Invoke the air guitar soundclip.
+The skill lets you invoke the  air guitar soundclip.

 ## CURRENT STATE:
-Initial testing phase.
+Works, but still in initial testing phase.

 ## REQUIREMENTS
 No requirements.

 ## USAGE:
-Say "station" or "wild stalion"
+Say "station" or "wild stallions" to invoke air guitar.

 ## ISSUES / TODO:
-No known issues.
+No known problems.
+Need to add longer air guitar mp3.